cafjs/caf_presentations/programming/slides.md

 ```
 <!-- .element: class="hljs javascript" spellCheck="false" -->

-* `module`: implementation of this component
+* `module` implementation of this component
-* `name`: key to register the new component in local context
+* `name` key to register the new component in local context
-* `env`: set of properties to configure the component
+* `env` set of properties to configure the component

 ---
 <!-- .element:  style="text-align:left" -->